 Even a small amount of water from a leaky roof or pipe or can do significant damage to artwork.
 If objects get wet, seek repair advice from a professional immediately.
 However, in general, it is important to dry paper right away before mould starts.
 Wet objects in frames must be removed from their frames.
 If you are hesitant to handle the damp paper, expose the object by removing the backing from the frame.
 Your insurance should cover such accidents, but it is a good idea to check with them at the time of policy arrangement.

-Dust frames with a duster or soft brush.
+Dust frames and the surface of oil paintings and prints on canvas with a duster or soft brush.
 Avoid water or cleaning fluids on the frame or artwork.
-If water or a cleaning fluid has to be used on the glass, apply lightly to a cloth, do not spray the glass.
+If water or a cleaning fluid has to be used on the glass or surface of an oil painting, apply lightly to a cloth, do not spray the glass or painting.
 If the surface of an oil painting cannot be cleaned with a duster, very carefully use a damp cloth with warm water only.
+Never apply water or a wet cloth on the surface of a print.

 Avoid locating artwork in an area prone to large or sudden temperature changes from hot to cold.
 The room temperature and relative humidity should also remain reasonably constant, as large temperature changes cause expansion and contraction of both the artwork and framing materials, which can lead to structural damage in paper or canvas, weaken the attachment of artwork, and cause a small rippling affect.
 Ideally, the temperature should remain between 10 and 25°C and between 40% and 60% relative humidity.
 If you are located in a humid or coastal area, consider the use of a de-humidifier.
 Smoking within the same room should be avoided if at all possible.